 This is a stand alone course.
 It also perfectly compliments The Art of the Image as it delves much, much deeper into the artistic mindset and skills you need for processing.

-Price in US dollars – The sale price is approximately $37 depending on your bank and the regular price is approximately $64.
+Price in US dollars – The price is approximately $78.

 I would love you to be part of this new artistic journey.